Contrasting IM Cannabis (IMCC) & Its Competitors

 |2.27

-This table compares IM Cannabis and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares IM Cannabis and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue